 Article 8 – Food Preparation and Storage and Laundry

-- All rental accommodation shall contain the following self-contained facilities:
+The minimum standard for all rental accommodation is that they should all contain the following self-contained facilities:

 - 4 ring hob with oven and grill